living-room-2-new-house-hertfordshire-by-De-Hasse-Architectural-and-Interior-Design.jpg

 Luxury new house design in Hertfordshire by De Hasse architectural interior design

-The master suite is a combination of timber joinery, concealing storage and the door to the dressing room, and natural materials inclusive linen, stone, sisal and grass paper.
+The master suite combines timber joinery, concealing storage and the door to the dressing room, with natural materials, including linen, stone, sisal and grass paper.

 Luxury new house design in Hertfordshire by De Hasse architectural interior design